The City of Tampa wants to make sure you're in the know when you're on the go!

 - or any location inside the City of Tampa's limits.

-These time-critical notifications will be sent directly to your home phone, cell phone or email address.** You will only receive alerts that affect the address you register.
+These time-critical notifications will be sent directly to your home phone, mobile phone, or email address. ***You will only receive alerts for the physical address you register.

 To change your subscription preferences, login to your Alert Tampa account and select the “Edit” link next to “My Alert Subscriptions”.